Fall 2025 Bulletin

 Morning service 10:00 a.m.

-*Reverse tashlich–Join environmentally conscious Jewish communities around the world in reversing the tradition of Tashlich.
-Remove human ‘sins’ (marine debris) from the water in a collaborative waterfront cleanup.
+*Reverse tashlich: Join environmentally-conscious Jewish communities around the world to reverse the tradition of Tashlich.
+Remove human ‘sins’ (marine debris) from the water in a collaborative cleanup.
 It would be helpful for participants to bring trash bags and garden gloves.

 Names to be added to our memorial list?
-If you would like to add to the list of names read aloud during our Yom Kippur Yizkor service, please contact Maury Lyon.
+If you would like to add to the list of names read aloud during our Yom Kippur Yizkor service, please contact Maury.

 SERVICE SCHEDULE